Best used hybrid cars 2024

 It's not quite as smooth, comfortable or quiet as the Toyota in general driving, though.
 The Niro has looks on its side, as SUV fans will like its high-sided appearance.
 It's relatively practical as a result too, with a 382-litre boot capacity.

-It's well equipped - all models have cruise and climate control, a multifunction steering wheel and sat-nav - and the infotainment set-up is good.
-The Niro should be efficient - expect over 50mpg at least, though a Prius or Ioniq will be even cheaper to run as they're more aerodynamic.
+It's well equipped with all models having cruise and climate control, a multifunction steering wheel and sat-nav - and the infotainment set-up is good.
+Efficiency is strong and you should see over 50mpg at least, though a Prius or Ioniq will be even cheaper to run as they're more aerodynamic.

 8. Toyota C-HR (Mk1)